-- 23. Under the Interim Regulations on Secondment of Staff adopted by PC.2/DC.9 in 2009, Members of the Preparatory Commission could second to the Preparatory Commission staff employed by them in their public administration so that the Preparatory Commission could use their expertise.
+23. Under the Interim Regulations on Secondment of Staff adopted by PC.2/DC.6 in 2009, Members of the Preparatory Commission could second to the Preparatory Commission staff employed by them in their public administration so that the Preparatory Commission could use their expertise.
 Secondees remained in the service of the seconding Member throughout the period of secondment, during which the secondee would continue to receive salary and benefits from the seconding Member in accordance with his or her administrative status.
 The secondees also received a daily and a monthly subsistence allowance paid by the Commission.
-The Regulations recognized that the proper discharge of the responsibilities of the Secretariat should primarily be ensured by recruitment of staff, and that secondment of officials should be restricted to the extent necessary to ensure the proper functioning of the Secretariat. - 24.
-As evidenced by the list of issues brought to the attention of the Working Group on Legal Issues in February 2011, application of these Regulations created serious concerns, especially after the number of direct recruits started to grow and continuing core functions were performed by individuals serving on very different terms and conditions of service.
+The Regulations recognized that the proper discharge of the responsibilities of the Secretariat should primarily be ensured by recruitment of staff, and that secondment of officials should be restricted to the extent necessary to ensure the proper functioning of the Secretariat.